unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/05_download-skeleton/02_java-restlet.md

 Restlet Framework is a lightweight, comprehensive, open source RESTful web API framework for the Java platform.

-To download your Java server skeleton:
+#Download Restlet Java server skeleton

 1. Click on the **Server skeletons** menu and select **Generate Java (Restlet)**.